Navigating to Actions and Options

 You can also find and navigate to options pages.

 To find and execute an action or open an options page

 While the focus is in the editor, press Alt+Enter.

 - If you press Alt+Enter, you will see one of the two pop-ups depending on your caret position:

-- In both cases, you can start typing the name of the action or try any related words.
+In both cases, you can start typing the name of an action or an options page, or try any related words.
 For example, you can type property to find actions related to type members: